alandoyle/alandoyle.com/content/en/posts/2022-08-30-site-update.md

 Now Cloudflare Pages will initialize the build environment, clone the Github repository, build the site and deploy it to Clouflare's global network.

-Initially it took about 30 minutes for the new **projectname.pages.dev** domain to resolve as it had only just been set up, after it started resolving new updates to the site were easily viewable un this domain.
+Initially it took about 30 minutes for the new **projectname.pages.dev** domain to resolve as it had only just been set up, after it started resolving new updates to the site were easily viewable on this domain.

 If you don't need/want a custom domain the you're all done.